LaravelDaily/Laravel-Roadmap-Advanced-Beginner-Challenge/README.md

-# Laravel Roadmap: Advanced Beginner Level Challenge
+# Laravel Roadmap: Junior Level Challenge

-This is a task for the **Advanced Beginner Level** of the [Laravel Roadmap](https://laraveldaily.com/roadmap-learning-path), with the goal to implement as many of its topics as possible.
+This is a task for the **Junior Level** of the [Laravel Roadmap](https://laraveldaily.com/roadmap-learning-path), with the goal to implement as many of its topics as possible.

 This repository is intentionally empty, with only a Readme file.
 Your task if to submit a Pull Request with your version of implementing the task, and your PR may be reviewed by someone on our team, or other volunteers.